ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

         return head;
     }

-    // Fast and slow pointer for pslitting list in half.
+    // Fast and slow pointer for splitting list in half.
     // A new pointer temp is introduced.
 Temp is used to store the
     // ending node of the first half of the list.
 As our aim is not
     // to just simply find the middle element, but to split the list